Heated Bat Box

 Bat ladder at base of box continues inside box to ensure bats find it easy to access and move around within the box.

-Easy (1 screw) to remove roof for cleaning or inspection where permitted
+Easy (1 or 2 screws) to remove roof for cleaning or inspection where permitted

 External surfaces treated with water based non-toxic non-volatile wood treatment.